 Research ethics are closely linked with other topics of research integrity, in other words, research data management, data protection and open access to research publications.
 When reviewing the ethical quality of a study, it is crucial to familiarise oneself with, for example, ethical considerations related to research data management.

-Research ethical matters in the University of Helsinki are coordinated by Specialist (Research Services) Aura Kivilaakso, PhD.
+Research ethical matters in the University of Helsinki are coordinated by Senior Advisor (Research Services) Aura Kivilaakso, PhD.